 - Progressive loss of hearing and sight

-- Difficulty walking (called ataxia or gait disturbances)
+- Difficulty walking (ataxia)

 - Loss of manual dexterity

-Some people diagnosed during adolescence or adulthood may have less-severe symptoms, with muscle weakness as a primary symptom.
-They may have no impairment of their cognitive abilities.
+Some people diagnosed during adolescence or adulthood may have less severe symptoms, with muscle weakness as a primary condition.
+They may have no impairment of their thinking skills.

 When to see a doctor